-Be aware that each Public Health Unit has resources used in the area.
+Be aware that each Public Health Unit has resources for teaching topics.
 Please check the unit for these resources before planning a teaching session.
 Also, the Public Health Nurses have had much experience teaching in the community.
 They may have useful resources as well.
 The following is a list of topics that might be suitable for the school you are assigned:

 - 1. Hand washing to primary grades.
 Kit with fluorescent 'germs' is available from the nursing lab. - 2.
 Head lice review for parent and school/staff team.
 A video is available from the Public health unit.
 Review or demonstrate or help plan the process for the school to do checks and organize paperwork to send to families. - 3.
 Nutrition information for elementary and high school grades.
 Use the resources available at the health unit like videos, pamphlets, resource book, and fake food.
 (Giving treats of apple slices, pumpkin seeds etc. at the end of the session may be useful, but check with the teacher or school nurse before building this into the lesson plan.) - 4.
 Safety information appropriate for each developmental stage. - 5.
-Communicable disease transmission and health promotion activities. - 6.
-Hepatitis B for grade 6.
+Communicable disease transmission and health promotion activities.

+- 6. Hepatitis B for grade 6.
 Show the video and discuss how the disease is transmitted and what students should do in specific situations (i.e. if they find a needle). - 7.
+Sexually transmitted diseases and birth control teaching in the high school setting. - 8.
 Smoking as a health risk (for students in elementary, middle and high schools).
 "Smoke Screen" video and quit smoking CD available from the health unit.
-Also pamphlets and other teaching equipment is available at the health unit.

-- 8. Specific body function information during science classes.
-Stethoscopes and blood pressure cuffs are available from the nursing lab. - 9.
+Also pamphlets and other teaching equipment is available at the health unit - 9.
+Specific body function information during science classes.
+Stethoscopes and blood pressure cuffs are available from the nursing lab. - 10.
 Specific disease/disability information as requested by teachers.
-For example, allergies, asthma management (including use of epipen and medic alert identification), seizure management, diabetes management, and cast care. - 10.
-Parent Advisory Committees may request information about specific topics i.e. first aid, communicable diseases, etc. - 11.
+For example, allergies, asthma management (including use of epipen and medic alert identification), seizure management, diabetes management, and cast care. - 11.
+Parent Advisory Committees may request information about specific topics i.e. first aid, communicable diseases, etc. - 12.
 Helping the teacher or school nurse with family life teaching.